EastEnders theme tune

-The EastEnders theme tune was composed by Simon May.
+The EastEnders theme tune was composed by the British composer Simon May.
 Leslie Osborne has a contractual composer credit, but did not contribute to the composition or recording.

-The theme, which is written in the key of E-flat major, is largely based upon percussion instrument, strings and the piano.
-It is widely known for its dramatic use of sound, particularly the drums that begin at the end of an episode – which adds a sense of importance, suspense and drama to the cliff-hanger.
-This in itself, has been parodied and used by television shows since, such as in a Friends spoof that featured on SMTV Live.
+The theme, which is written in the key of E-flat major, was largely based upon percussion instruments, strings and the piano.

+It was widely known for its dramatic use of sound, namely the drum beat that begins at the end of an episode that add a sense of importance, suspense and drama to the cliff-hanger.
+This in itself has been parodied and used in other television programmes, for example in the Friends spoof 'Chums' that featured on SMTV Live.
 The drum fill was written and played by Graham Broad.

 The theme has become widely recognised.
-A 2008 poll by PRS for Music cited it as the most recognisable piece of music in the UK, beating the national anthem "God Save the Queen".
+A 2008 poll by PRS for Music cited it as the most recognisable piece of music in the UK, beating the national anthem "God Save the King".

 The theme tune was nominated for an Ivor Novello Awards in 1985 for Best TV Theme and in 1987 it won the Television and Radio Industries Club Award for Best TV Theme Music.